 Chart 2 below compares a genetic family to three checklots.

-Dr. Patrick Cumbie is manager of Pine development for ArborGen.
-Patrick has been involved in forest tree breeding research and development for more than 12 years.
+Dr. Patrick Cumbie is manager of Pine development for ArborGen Inc. Patrick has been involved in forest tree breeding research and development for more than 12 years.
 His career has largely focused on coordinating and implementing accelerated breeding programs of loblolly Pine.
-Before joining ArborGen in 2010, Patrick worked in both industry and university based research programs.
+Before joining ArborGen Inc. in 2010, Patrick worked in both industry and university-based research programs.
 He has received his BS in Forest Management, MS in Forestry and PhD in Forestry at North Carolina State University.